 Child and Adolescent Psychiatry Fellowship

 It is an exciting time in the field of Child and Adolescent Psychiatry at Nationwide Children’s Hospital and The Ohio State University.
 In the past several years, we have tripled our psychiatric faculty and are expanding the depth and breadth of services we offer.
-The division includes more than 200 therapists and 80 psychologists, as well as specifically trained nursing staff.
+The division includes more than 450 therapists and 120 psychologists, as well as specifically trained nursing staff.

-The Child and Adolescent Psychiatry Fellowship is a two-year program with four fellowship positions each year.
+The Child and Adolescent Psychiatry Fellowship is a two-year program with six fellowship positions each year.
 Upon successful completion of the program, fellows will have met the training requirements for Child and Adolescent Psychiatry certification by the American Board of Psychiatry and Neurology.

 We are a traditional academic institution, as well as an organization that is committed to providing services directly to the community surrounding us.
 Drawing from our 37 nearby counties and neighboring states, with 20,000 outpatient psychiatry visits annually, a bustling emergency program with 5,000 visits a year, and a new 16-bed inpatient unit and 10-bed crisis unit, our fellows see a diverse set of patients and families.